-The Peninsular Center for Humanities and Social Sciences (CEPHCIS) of the National Autonomous University of Mexico (UNAM), the Humanities Coordination of the UNAM, the Humboldt State University of California, the University of Groningen, the Bureau of Higher Education, Innovation and Research of the State of Yucatan and the Merida City Council are pleased to invite the national and international academic communities to the “IX International and Interdisciplinary Conference Alexander von Humboldt and Travelers Through Yucatan”, which will take place in Merida, Yucatan, Mexico between 19th and 24th of November 2018.
+The Peninsular Center for Humanities and Social Sciences (CEPHCIS) of the National Autonomous University of Mexico (UNAM), the Humanities Coordination of the UNAM, the Humboldt State University of California, the National Council of Science and Technology (through the Program of Supports for Scientific, Technological and Innovation Activities of the Deputy Directorate of Scientific Development), the German Academic Exchange Service, the Bureau of Higher Education, Innovation and Research of the State of Yucatan and the Merida City Council are pleased to invite the national and international academic communities to the “IX International and Interdisciplinary Conference Alexander von Humboldt and Travelers Through Yucatan”, which will take place in Merida, Yucatan, Mexico between 19th and 24th of November 2018.

 The main objective of the conference is to encourage the academic interdisciplinary debate around the prominent figure of Alexander von Humboldt and the travelers who toured the Yucatan from the first explorations of the Spanish conquerors to our present days.
 The debate includes both the social, physical and natural sciences, as well as, the humanities.